-A groin lump is a swollen area in the groin area (where the upper leg meets the lower abdomen).
+A groin lump is swelling in the groin area (where the upper leg meets the lower abdomen).
 It may be firm or soft, tender, or not painful at all.

 When to Contact a Medical Professional

 Make an appointment to see your health care provider if you have an unexplained groin lump, especially if it lasts for more than 3 weeks.

 The health care provider will examine you and may feel the lymph nodes in your groin area.
 A genital or pelvic exam may be done.